 Athletic Department (Ryan Athletic Center): Directory information; recruiting and eligibility records; performance statistics.

-Student Financial Aid Office (Harper Center, Room 2040): Financial aid records
+Student Financial Aid Office (Harper Center, Room 1100): Financial aid records.

-Questions concerning the Student Records Policy may be referred to the University Registrar who is designated as the University Custodian of Student Records.
+Questions concerning FERPA or student records may be referred to the University Registrar, who is designated as the University Custodian of Student Records.